raspberrypilearning/paint-box/en/step_2.md

 Test your code.

 Click the flag and then move the mouse pointer around the Stage to test whether your code works.
+The pencil should move with the mouse.

 --- /task ---